 Our Great Lakes Chapter summer rally schedule has now been firmed up and we’re already getting excited to spend time with our GLC family.
 Our first rally is in July in Chatham, Illinois just outside Springfield.
 Here we’ll visit all things Lincoln (as in Abe), from his early family home to his grave, where a moving patriotic ceremony is conducted.
 Last time we were there, we also enjoyed a Frank Lloyd Wright home which is open for touring.
 So many neat sights to see and there’s no better way to see them than with friends.
 Check out our entire summer rally schedule elsewhere in this ACA magazine.

 Last, but certainly not least…a most auspicious occasion has again arrived and we want to be the first to wish ourselves a very Happy 28th Birthday.
 On May 18, 1991, the Great Lakes Chapter of the American Coach Association was born.
 Our chapter is a very special group of people and we have those founding members to thank for their hard work and tenacity in chartering our chapter and getting us on our feet.
 We’ll do our best to continue our heritage of friendship and sharing which they so solidly weaved into our foundation.
 We’ll work to continue to provide a fun-filled way of enjoying each other’s company and these beautiful American Coaches we so love.
 Happy Birthday GLCers.

-In the meantime, on behalf of the Great Lakes Chapter, Merry Christmas and a very Happy New Year.
-We wish all of you many miles of good health, good friendships, peace and love.
+In the meantime, on behalf of the Great Lakes Chapter, we wish all of you many miles of good health, good friendships, peace and love.